Skip to content

 Perth

-While you are there, you can enjoy 360-degree views of the city and the Swan River from the open-air observation deck on the 6th floor.
+While there, you can enjoy 360-degree views of the city and the Swan River from the open-air observation deck on the 6th floor.
 Also, you can see a show on the ancient art of bell ringing and enjoy exhibits on the history of the bells.

 Mint Facility